althomi3/flutterWeighliftingJournal/README.md

-# Flutter Weighlifting Journal
+# Flutter App: Muscle Strength Tracker for Female Climbers
 This is a mobile app developed with Flutter.
-The main use case is to add and view weightlifting sets to track progress.
+The main purpose is to support female climbers growing body strength through tracking their muscle-targeted weight lifting.
+The app focuses on hobby climbers who have a basic understanding of exercising.

 # How to Run the App and Understand the Widget Hierarchy
 ## Atomic Design